-• But how machines do all these things comes under knowledge representation.
+• But how machines do all these things comes under knowledge representation

-- There are three factors which are put into the machine, which makes it valuable: - Knowledge: Information related to the environment is stored in the machine. - Reasoning: The ability of the machine to understand stored knowledge. - Intelligence: The ability of the machine to make decisions based on the stored information. - A knowledge representation language is defined by two aspects: - The syntax of a language describes the possible configurations that can constitute sentences. - The semantics determines the facts in the world to which the sentences refer. - For example, the syntax of the language of arithmetic expressions says that if x and y are expressions denoting numbers, then x > y is a sentence about numbers.
-The semantics of the language says that x > y is false when y is a bigger number than x, and true otherwise from the syntax and semantics, we can derive an inference mechanism for an agent that uses the language.
+- There are three factors which are put into the machine, which makes it valuable: - Knowledge: The information related to the environment is stored in the machine. - Reasoning: The ability of the machine to understand the stored knowledge.

+• Intelligence: The ability of the machine to make decisions on the basis of the stored information.

+- A knowledge representation language is defined by two aspects: - The syntax of a language describes the possible configurations that can constitute sentences.

+• The semantics determines the facts in the world to which the sentences refer.

+• For example, the syntax of the language of arithmetic expressions says that if x and y are expressions denoting numbers, then x > y is a sentence about numbers.
+The semantics of the language says that x > y is false when y is a bigger number than x, and true otherwise From the syntax and semantics, we can derive an inference mechanism for an agent that uses the language.